gegen/carhud/README.md

 ### How to Install:
 Download the file.
 Drag and Drop it's contents into your Server's resources Folder. <br>
-You can now open carhud.lua and edit some settings like color or position.
+You can now open carhud.lua and edit some settings like color or position.<br>
 After that edit your server.cfg (add this line: *start carhud*).
 Enjoy!